 - Cyber Security & Cyber Operations: this course will examine the fundamentals, development, and evolution of information, cyberspace, and cyber power, as potential security and military risks, and as potential new instruments of state power.
 It aims to foster critical thinking about the underlying concepts, strategies, and issues.
 It contextualizes the contemporary debate on cyberspace/security and warfare, and compares it to other security and warfare domains.
-The course explores to what extent activities in cyberspace can actually be labeled war or military. - Terrorism and Counter-Terrorism: this course identifies the main strategies to tackle terrorism and will explore the diverging reactions by security authorities, such as police, intelligence and the military.
-The course also critically examines why there appears to be an increased need for cooperation and coordination of counter-terrorist approaches at the local, regional, national and global level and how this plays out in different institutional settings. - European Stratego: this course focuses on the role of European (institutionalized) security and defence cooperation amidst the current geopolitical tensions.
+The course explores to what extent activities in cyberspace can actually be labelled war or military. - Terrorism and Counter-Terrorism: this course identifies the main strategies to tackle terrorism and will explore the diverging reactions by security authorities, such as police, intelligence and the military.
+The course also critically examines why there appears to be an increased need for cooperation and coordination of counter-terrorist approaches at the local, regional, national and global level and how this plays out in different institutional settings.
+European Stratego: this course focuses on the role of European (institutionalized) security and defence cooperation amidst the current geopolitical tensions.
 In particular it examines the way in which the European security architecture has evolved and how different actors continue to shape this European security architecture.
-This course discusses the emergence, processes of change and continuity, and future challenges of the European security architecture.
+This course discusses the emergence, processes of change and continuity, and future challenges of the European security architecture. - From Peacekeeping to State-building: this course examines how the 'liberal conscience' influenced the armed humanitarian interventions the West has undertaken since the end of the Cold War.
+This course investigates how critical this conscience is to the framing of European and North American ideas about the use and utility of armed force(s) since the French Revolution and the emergence of modern liberal democracies.
+With the end of the Cold War, when the West seemingly saw off its last major ideological competitor, liberal ideas and values were offered an unprecedented opportunity to assert themselves and finally make Western military establishments a truly global 'force for good'.
+The course will examine these claims in their conceptual and historical context and consider how liberal norms and values have fared in the exposure to building peace since 1989 - up to and including Ukraine.